Goodenough College: Foundation

-Goodenough College was set up in 1930 by a group of prominent Londoners, including the chairman of Barclays Bank and founder of Barclays Bank DCO (Dominion, Colonial, and Overseas) Frederick Craufurd Goodenough.
+Goodenough College, originally known as the Dominion Students’ Hall Trust, was set up in 1930 by a group of prominent Londoners, including the chairman of Barclays Bank and founder of Barclays Bank DCO (Dominion, Colonial, and Overseas) Frederick Craufurd Goodenough, and his wife Maeve Goodenough (nee Macnamara).
 Goodenough and his friends wanted to provide collegiate life along Oxbridge lines to young men coming to London from the British dominions and colonies, who could be seen as prospective leaders of what was then a large empire.
 The College aimed to serve as a moot hall for its residents, and a place where they could form lasting friendships in a spirit of tolerance and understanding.

 The search for a site for the new college was centred on Bloomsbury, to which the University of London was preparing a move from South Kensington.
 A site for sale as freehold was found between Guilford Street and Mecklenburgh Square, and the College bought it in 1930.

 London House

-There were plans to design and build a new college, but this would have taken time which the governors did not want to waste.
-In the traditional manner of Bloomsbury's philanthropic institutions, they made a start in a small way in some of the roomy old houses on the site.
+The Dominion Students’ Hall Trust was established on 25 March 1930 to provide a hall of residence, to be known as London House, for students from the Dominions.

 London House first opened its doors in October 1931, in Nos.
 4–7 Caroline Place (now Mecklenburgh Place) on the west side of the site.
-The house was soon full, with a long waiting list, and by the start of World War II it occupied all the Caroline Place properties.
+The accommodation was soon full, with a long waiting list, and by the start of World War II the Trust occupied all the properties in Caroline Place.

 A new London House for 300 single students was built between 1935 and 1963 to the designs of the architect Herbert Baker, his partner Alexander Scott, and their successor Vernon Helbing.
 It was completed in three stages:

 Stage 1 (1935–37).
 The southeast corner includes the Great Hall, Charles Parsons Library, common rooms, and the Guilford Street entrance.
 This was the only part to be completed in Herbert Baker's lifetime.

 Stage 2 (1948–53).
 The rest of the south wing, the west wing, and the northwest corner.
 Alexander Scott continued in Baker's style, with some simplification of detail.

 Stage 3 (1961–63).
 The north wing, including the northeast corner.
 It was built to a lower cost than the other stages, without flint-work.
 At the same time, architect Vernon Helbing created the college chapel out of former offices.